Code-Institute-Submissions/EiriniChalatsiadou-project3/README.md

     - In manual deploy, select which branch to deploy and click "Deploy Branch"
     - Heroku will start building the app
     - The link to the app can be found at the top of the page by clicking "Open app"
+    - The link can be found here

+    - ### **CREDITS**
+     -

  - ### **ACKNOWLEDGEMENTS**
      I'd like to thank my mentor, Akshat Garg, for providing advices and feedback for this project.
+Also the tutors and the students for the comments to Slack.